Feyerabend/bb/workbook/ch05/parsers/simple/PARSE.md

 	- Period (PERIOD): Not specifically used in this example but can represent a decimal point or another operator (context-dependent).

-2. *Lexer (Tokenizer)*:
+2. *Lexer (Tokeniser)*:
    The lexer is responsible for converting the input string into a sequence of tokens that the parser can understand.
 It processes each character in the input and classifies it into one of the defined token types.

-    Main Steps in the Tokenizer:
+    Main Steps in the Tokeniser:
 	- It checks if the current character is part of an identifier (variable) or a number.
 	- For numbers, it differentiates between integers and floating-point numbers using the presence of a dot (.).
 	- It handles the parsing of arithmetic operators, parentheses, and whitespace.
 	- If an unrecognized character is encountered, a SyntaxError is raised.

-    Example Tokenization:
+    Example Tokenisation:
     For the input string "(a + 3.5) * (c - 1.2) + 3 * -4.5", the lexer generates tokens such as
     LPAREN, IDENT("a"), PLUS, FLOAT(3.5), and so on.